thycotic/ss-docs/secret-folders/managing-folders/modifying-folders-with-secret-policies/index.md

 [title]: # (Modifying Folders with Secret Policies)
-[tags]: # (XXX)
+[tags]: # (Folder)
 [priority]: # (60)

 # Modifying Folders with Secret Policies

 You can configure secret policies to apply RPC and security settings to an entire folder of secrets.

 To create a new secret policy: